koszulordie/mat/papers/papers.md

 * Both individual and paired works can reach the maximum score; in particular, co-authors of paired works will get the same score.

-* However, the evaluation will be stricter for paired works, in the sense that the overall expected quality will be higher and flaws will penalize more.
+* However, the evaluation will be somewhat stricter for paired works, as the overall expected quality will be higher and flaws will penalize more.

 ## Evaluation criteria

 * Clarity

-* Correctness of claims

 * Sound content, ability to answer the main questions